Vyral/base-template/_posts/2024-04-02-strategies-to-maintain-flathead-lake-s-water-levels.md

 The repercussions of inaction are far-reaching.
 Beyond the inconvenience to residents and recreational users, the economic impact on local businesses is substantial.
 Preserving Flathead Lake isn't just about maintaining a picturesque landscape; it's about protecting our way of life.

 As we approach the summer months, let's make our voices heard.
-Visit [Fill the Lake's](https://fillthelake.com/){: target="_blank" rel="noopener"} website, reach out to local representatives, and spread the word.
+Visit [**Fill the Lake's**](https://fillthelake.com/){: target="_blank" rel="noopener"} website, reach out to local representatives, and spread the word.
 Together, we can ensure that Flathead Lake remains a vibrant and thriving ecosystem for generations to come.
 If you have any questions, don’t hesitate to call or send us an email.

 <br>